-Are you crystal clear on what your boss expects of you?
+Are you crystal clear on what your boss expects from you in your role?

 During the course of my career, this was probably the most challenging (and at times frustrating) parts of my job.